 William Congreve's play, The Mourning Bride said "Music hath charms to soothe the savage breast", not "beast".

 Also, "Hell hath no fury like a Woman Scorned" is actually "Heaven has no rage like love to hatred turned, nor Hell a fury like a woman scorned."
+There is no "hath" at all in the line.

 In East Lynne, Lady Isabel does not say, "Dead — and never called me mother!"
 (This would be erroneous, since "Mother" is her son's last word as he dies in her arms.)
 The actual line in the play is, "See here — my child is dead! and never knew that I was his mother."
 (The novel that the play was based on had no similar line; neither did a different stage adaptation.)